-- (a) the Family Law Modernization Report leaves many specifics to be worked out, such as exactly how mediation services would be provided, how much the province would pay to provide them, how long mediation would go on and be funded, what are the triaging guidelines for resolution officers, and what qualifications and training are required for resolution officers;68 - (b) more analysis and planning might be needed with respect to this fact: when mediation fails, it can end up causing delays and adding to the overall cost when the parties are then forced to pursue traditional litigation, 69 putting further stress on the parties.
-There are no "checkpoints" (number of mediation meetings, months in mediation, cost to parties or government) proposed in the Family Law Modernization Report that would
+- (a) the Family Law Modernization Report leaves many specifics to be worked out, such as exactly how mediation services would be provided, how much the province would pay to provide them, how long mediation would go on and be funded, what are the triaging guidelines for resolution officers, and what qualifications and training are required for resolution officers;69 - (b) more analysis and planning might be needed with respect to this fact: when mediation fails, it can end up causing delays and adding to the overall cost when the parties are then forced to pursue traditional litigation, 70 putting further stress on the parties.
+There are no "checkpoints" (number of mediation meetings, months in mediation, cost to parties or government) proposed in the Family Law Modernization Report that would constrain the potential for mediation itself to become unduly protracted and expensive.
+There is no definition proposed of "when mediation fails."
+Alternate dispute resolution, including mediation, often works best when both parties are faced with an imminent resolution by adjudication if they cannot agree on a settlement; 72 - (c) the Family Law Modernization Report does not take much account of the use of emerging technologies and the ways

-67 "Family Law Modernization Report", supra note 7 especially at 3-10.
+68 "Family Law Modernization Report", supra note 8 especially at 3-10.